 AIRBORNE PARTICLE MOVEMENT IN A GENERIC INDOOR SPACE

-The video clip below shows the results of computer modeling of a classroom type indoor space to demonstrate movement of small micron-sized particles carried on the room air currents.
-These particles could be biologically or chemically harmful and represent a health hazard via direct contact or inhalation.
-These models demonstrate that the conventional top-down mixing ventilation system common in the US promotes the dispersion of particles in indoor spaces.
-New ventilation methods are needed to sweep indoor spaces of these harmful particles.
-[Note that the sighted 20-deg inlet flow 'down-angle' is actually 5-deg in the Main clip.
-The second video clip below the Main sequence use a 20-deg 'down-angle'.]
+The video clip below shows the results of computer modeling of a classroom type space to demonstrate movement of micron-sized particles carried on room air currents.
+These particles could be biologically or chemically harmful and represent a health hazard via direct contact and inhalation.
+This model demonstrate that the conventional top-down mixing ventilation system common in the US promotes the dispersion of particles in indoor spaces.
+New ventilation methods are needed to purge indoor spaces of these harmful particles.

 Classroom Main Sequence with air inlet at a 20-deg down angle.
 6-min of exhalation +6-min purge when view angle changes [real time].